LukeDowell/poebuddy/doc/technical-history.md

 ### Site Scraping

 I went with Akka and Jsoup.
-Akka for no reason in particular I suppose, I just like it for easy concurrency and the way it encourages you to break up your application.
+Akka for no reason in particular, it's useful for my day job and I use it wherever I can in the hopes that I learn more about it passively.
 I have used Jsoup in the past and I have absolutely no complaints, it seems to be the de-facto jvm solution for parsing HTML and I can definitely see why.

 ### Deserializing Json into Scala Case Classes